Harnil1602/rds-secret-rotation/README.md

 🌐 Benefits: Automating this process enhances our security posture, reduces human error, and ensures our systems are always up to date with the latest credentials.

+Deploying AWS CloudFormation Stack for Oracle RDS Instance

+# Deploy the Stack

+Deploy the CloudFormation stack using AWS CLI:

+aws cloudformation create-stack \
+  --stack-name MyRDSStack \
+  --template-body file://path/to/your/template.yaml \
+  --parameters file://path/to/your/parameters.json \
+  --capabilities CAPABILITY_IAM